fchollet/keras-blog/content/the-limitations-of-deep-learning.md

 But what if we could learn *any* program, in a modular and reusable way?
 Let's see in the next post what the road ahead may look like.

-The second part will be posted on July 18, 2017.
+You can read the second part here: [The future of deep learning](https://blog.keras.io/the-future-of-deep-learning.html).

 *[@fchollet](https://twitter.com/fchollet), May 2017*